Gang Show With A Difference!

-On 28 July, the Singapore National Gang Show 2018 was held.
-Cub Scout units from all over the island performed skits and dances.
-One unit did something related to their recent World Scout Environment Programme.
+On 28 July, it was the day of the Singapore National Cub Scout Gang Show.
+Cub Packs from all over the island performed skits, dances and musical performances.
+One unit decided to do something related to their recent World Scout Environment Programme.

-The big day finally arrived.
-The leaders gave them a final talk before their actual performance.
-They explained that no matter what the result was, they were all winners in their eyes, and that they were proud of all of them for participating.
+The leaders gave a final talk to their Cubs before the day arrived.
+They explained that no matter what the result was, they were all winners in their leaders' eyes.
+They were proud of all of them that they had participated and had worked extremely hard on their performance.
+This was a close knit group of Cub Scouts and leaders.